espnet/espnet/CONTRIBUTING.md

 gh act
 ```

-The program will start running all the CI test that will run in the Github Action server.
+The program will start running all the CI tests that will run in the GitHub Action server.

 For specific jobs/workflow, you can use: